-After such a repair, the cylinders shall be re-examined and, if the cylindrical wall thickness is reduced, it shall be rechecked.
+After such a repair the cylinders should be re-examined and, if the cylindrical wall thickness is reduced, it should be rechecked.

 A.3 Manufacturing imperfections

 The most commonly found manufacturing imperfections and their definitions are listed in Table A.1.